toslr/OL_mrcnn/docs/_build/html/_sources/index.rst.txt

    conda env create -f environment.yml

-2. Place the model weights in the folder ``/logs`` of ``OL_mrcnn-main``.
+2. Place the model weights in the folder ``/logs`` of ``OL_mrcnn-main/logs``.
 These contain the original weights (trained on COCO dataset) and the weights trained on a custom dataset.
 Feel free to add your own weight files.

 3. Open the ``config.txt`` file in the ``OL_segmentation`` plugin folder and set:

     - the first line to the path to the environmental python.
-You can use the following command to find it and add ``/bin/python`` at the end of the path if not already there:
+You can use the following command to find it and add ``/bin/python`` for MacOS/Linux or ``\python`` for Windows:

       .. code-block::

          conda info --envs

-    - the second line to the path to the ``OL_mrcnn-main`` folder (on Mac, right or two-finger click on the folder, press option and click 'Copy [...] as pathname')
+    - the second line to the path to the ``OL_mrcnn-main`` folder (on MacOS, right or two-finger click on the folder, press option and click 'Copy [...] as pathname')

-4. Move the ``OL_segmentation`` plugin folder inside the Fiji plugins.
-Restart Fiji to take into account the changes.
+4. Move the ``OL_segmentation`` plugin folder inside the Fiji plugins. **Restart Fiji** to take into account the changes.

 Plugin User Guide